Metarract/Gachabot/README.md

 ## Contributing

 If there's something wrong with the code here, feel free to make an issue.
-If you make changes and it something goes wrong, keep it to yourself; I get enough of that sort of thing elsewhere.
+If you pull it down, make some changes and break it, keep it to yourself.
 As it stands, I don't care too much about security as this was intended to be used locally.
 If you care a lot about it, go ahead and fork it and make a PR and I'll review it.

 ### VS Code